Active Reading and Digital Texts

 To become a more active reader, think of yourself as in dialogue with the text you are reading.
-Do not just highlight or underline, but also write in the margins of your text, if you can (or in a notebook if you cannot).
-Write questions, note why something is important, argue with the author, tell the author why you agree with him or her, register your surprise at something you have read.
+Do not just highlight or underline, but also write in the margins of your text, in a notebook, or on a computer.
+Write questions, note why something is important, argue or agree with the author, register your surprise at something you have read.
 This approach will help you better remember what you have read.
 You will also start to develop a critical perspective on the reading and place it in relation to other texts you have read.
 In class, you will not only be able to say what the text said; you also will have something to say about it.

 Here are some kinds of responses you might want to write in marginal or other notes: